Trustless/Trading/README.md

 # Trustless Token Management Information System (TTMIS)

-Token Management for Humans.
+Token Management for Humans... and others.

-Trustless Token Management provides an Ethereum blockchain user an automated interface for minting, monitoring, or manipulating any number of approved tokens.
+TTMIS provides an Ethereum blockchain user an automated interface for minting, monitoring, or manipulating any number of approved tokens.

 ## Token Templates